eeeps/visual-acuity-on-the-web/README.md

 We're now equipped with all of the webby background that we'll need to answer it 🥳.
 On to the _vision science_.

-## Eye charts
+## Visual Acuity

 [snellen chart]

 You've probably seen one of these.
 It's called a Snellen chart, and it is _very_ old; 'twas invented by a guy named Snellen in 1862!

-It's where we get the term "20/20 vision".
+Its where we get the term "20/20 vision".
 See that thick red line?
-That represents the line between Snellen's conception of "normal" and "impaired" vision.
+That represents the line between Snellen's conception of "normal" and impaired vision.
 The line above it is the 20/20 line: if you can stand 20 feet away from this chart and read the letters on that line, you can resolve the same level of detail that a "normal" person can, at a distance of 20 feet.
 If you can read the line below – the 25/20 line – your vision is *better than normal*.
 You can resolve details at 25 feet that "normal" people can only see at 20 feet.
 Conversely, if you can't read anything past the "F P", it means that what you see at 20 feet, "normal" people can see five times further away – at a distance of 100 feet.

 (I'm told that people outside of the United States call normal vision 6/6, because they talk in meters.
-My deepest and sincerest apologies to all of you for the imperial system of measurement, a unit named after a body part, British colonialism, and also: the United States.)
+My deepest and sincerest apologies to all of you for the imperial system of measurement, a weird unit named after a weird body part, British colonialism, and also: the United States.)

 Let's zoom in on these letters:

 [E on a grid]

 The font here is big, and blocky.
 All of the letterforms here, in fact, are structured around a 5x5 grid.
-And at 20 feet away the letters on the 20/20 line occupy five arcminutes of visual angle.
+And at 20 feet away the letters on the 20/20 line occupy five [arcminutes](https://en.wikipedia.org/wiki/Minute_and_second_of_arc) of visual angle.

 [diagram]

-If you have "20/20 vision" it means you can resolve one arcminute (0.0166°) of detail.
+If you have "20/20 vision" it means you can see details as small as one arcminute (0.0166°), but no smaller.

-So: on the one hand, we have a measure of human visual acuity, in terms of ability-to-resolve-visual-angles.
-Recall that `px` are actually (ideally) a _visual angle_.
+So on the one hand, we have a measure of human visual acuity, in terms of ability-to-resolve-visual-angles.
+And on the other, we have `px`, which are actually (ideally) a _visual angle_.

 Maybe you can see where this is going?

 ## Visual Acuity on the Web